Cyprus–Mexico relations

-Cyprus–Mexico relations are the diplomatic relations between the Republic of Cyprus and the United Mexican States.
-Neither country has a resident ambassador.
+The nations of Cyprus and Mexico established diplomatic relations in 1974.
 Both nations are members of the United Nations.

 History

 In 1960, Mexico recognized Cyprus' independence from the United Kingdom.
 On 21 February 1974, Cyprus and Mexico established diplomatic relations.
 In 1981, Cyprus opened an embassy in Mexico City, its first in Latin America.
 In 1991, Mexico opened an honorary consulate in Nicosia.

 In 1974, Mexico took a neutral stance during the Turkish invasion of Cyprus, however, Mexico concurs with the resolutions issued by the United Nations Security Council that the basis for a fair and balanced solution to the Cyprus problem and has insisted on the sovereignty, independence and territorial integrity of Cyprus.
-In September 1990, Cypriot Foreign Minister, Georgios Iacovou, paid a visit to Mexico and met with his Mexican counterpart Fernando Solana.
+In September 1990, Cypriot Foreign Minister, Georgios Iacovou, paid a visit to Mexico and met with his counterpart Fernando Solana.
 During the visit, Secretary Solana condemned the occupation of part of the territory of Cyprus by foreign troops and hoped a solution would be found within the United Nations.

 In June 1997, a Mexican congressional delegation, led by Congressional Deputy Juan José Osorio Palacios; paid a visit to Cyprus to enhance bilateral relations between both nations.
 In October 2000, Mexican Foreign Undersecretary, Juan Rebolledo Gout, paid a visit to Nicosia.
 In May 2004, Cyprus joined the European Union.
-That same month, Cypriot President Tassos Papadopoulos and Foreign Minister Georgios Iacovou attended the Latin America, the Caribbean and the European Union Summit in Guadalajara, Mexico.
+That same month, Cypriot President Tassos Papadopoulos and Foreign Minister Georgios Iacovou attended the European Union, Latin America and the Caribbean Summit in Guadalajara, Mexico.

 In November 2009, the Cypriot Government donated to the Museo Nacional de las Culturas more than 100 ethnographic and historical pieces from Cyprus, as well as books and CDs that account for the culture of that country.
 In February 2014, the Mexico-Cyprus Friendship Group was created by the Mexican Congress in order to increase cultural and tourist exchanges between both nations.

 In 2020, Cyprus closed its embassy in Mexico City.
+In 2024, both nations celebrated 50 years of diplomatic relations.